-A lot of work has gone into reducing the performance issues that have plagued WebAssembly in regards to making JS calls (especially when working with the DOM).
-Efforts seem to be focused on making WebAssembly more than a memory-siloed thing, but rather a viable alternative for anyone wanting to work mostly within the confines of WebAssembly.
+A lot of work has gone into reducing the performance issues that have plagued WebAssembly regarding making JS calls (especially when working with the DOM).
+Efforts seem to be focused on making WebAssembly more than a memory-siloed thing, but rather a viable alternative for anyone wanting to work mainly within the confines of WebAssembly.

-Going forward, you’ll not only see games take advantage of WebAssembly, but another promising area where I believe you’ll see some WebAssembly innovation is blockchain.
-Imagine, a blockchain running inside of your web browser which could be used for building decentralised applications or as a stand-in for traditional databases.
+As we advance, you’ll not only see games take advantage of WebAssembly, but another promising area where I believe you’ll see some WebAssembly innovation is blockchain.
+Imagine a blockchain running inside your web browser, which could be used to build decentralised applications or as a stand-in for traditional databases.

 I also envision web frameworks and libraries using WebAssembly for their virtual DOM implementations such as ReactJS.
 Imagine if the dom-diffing algorithm used for the Virtual DOM was moved inside WebAssembly, freeing up the main thread for crucial UI tasks and ensuring smoother frame rates?